 If the client is single, then the sessions will involve just that person.
 If the client has a partner or spouse and appears to be in a stable relationship, then 10 sessions will be held with the client in recovery while the other two sessions will be held with the client and the loved one.
 A client also can receive a maximum of two individual emergency sessions if a therapist determines that they are needed.

 According to the manual, the first session can last 1.5 hours to complete and has several objectives.
 Among them are:

-- Introducing clients to Alcoholics Anonymous’ perspective of alcoholism
+- Introducing clients to Alcoholics Anonymous’ perspective

 Sessions two to 11 follow a common format, and all core topics must be covered in these meetings.
 Each session also includes specific, recovery-related tasks and suggested reading materials that can be read and acted upon between sessions.
 The reading material will come from Alcoholics Anonymous-approved texts.
 Program participants are asked to keep a journal that is reviewed by the therapist at the beginning of each session.

 TALK TO OUR SPECIALIST ABOUT THE 12-STEP PROGRAM

 Before you or a loved one starts 12-step facilitation therapy, it’s important to know the roles of the therapist and client in this setting.
 According to the manual, therapists working with this intervention are there only to educate, advise, and support the client.
 The individual therapist is not seen as the agent of change; the AA fellowship is.

 The therapist also acts as a coach and resource to facilitate the client’s understanding of alcoholism (or substance abuse), the fellowship of AA (or the 12-step group being used), and its 12 steps.
 The person is also there to help clients to stay sober one day at a time with AA’s help.